Australian companies often fail to reach their full potential when doing business in New Zealand. History helps explain why.

 New Zealand’s four million population is tiny compared to Australia’s 20 million, but successfully targeting the New Zealand market can add somewhere between 20 and 30 percent to an Australian company’s business.
 That’s not to be sneezed at.

-Over the long-term, companies and brands investing and hiring in New Zealand tend to punch above their weight in this market.
+Companies and brands investing and hiring in New Zealand tend to punch above their weight in the long-term.
 Companies and brands who fail to invest here can expect to under-perform.

-This isn’t rocket science, but a simple fact of life that eludes some bean counters clicking mice over Excel spreadsheets in distant offices.
+This isn’t hard.
+Yet the simple fact of life eludes some bean counters clicking mice over Excel spreadsheets in distant offices.
 Their mistake is your opportunity.